MFlisar/changelog/README.md

 ### Changelog [![Release](https://jitpack.io/v/MFlisar/changelog.svg)](https://jitpack.io/#MFlisar/changelog)

-This is a simple (and lightweight) builder based changelog library that will show a changelog defined as xml in a `RecyclerView` or a `RecyclerView` dialog.
+This is a simple builder based changelog library that shows a changelog in a `RecyclerView`, a `RecyclerView` dialog or a `RecyclerView` activity with following features:

 It supports custom filters, to easily only show parts of your changelog (for example based on a build flavour or to only show new changelog entries on app start).

 Features:
-* filtering (based on flavour for example)
-* filtering by min version
+* filtering
-* optionally show dialog/activity only once or if new changelogs are available which the user has not seen yet
+  * based on a min version (useful for app start to only show new changelog entries)
+  * based on a custom filter string (useful for filtering changelog based on build flavour)
+* builder supports `RecyclerView`, `Dialog` or `Activity`
+* also supports automatic handling of showing changelogs on app start (uses preference to save last seen changelog version and handles everything for you automatically to only show **new changelogs** and only show those once)
+* shows loading progress in `Dialog` or `Activity` while parsing changelog
+* customise look
   * optional bullet lists
-* supports custom and automatic version names (e.g. version 100 will be formatted as "v1.00" if desired)
+  * custom and automatic version names (e.g. version 100 will be formatted as "v1.00" by default if no custom version name is provided)
-* supports fully customised layouts
+  * fully customised layouts via a custom renderer
-* supports custom xml tags + custom rendering of them
+  * custom xml tags + custom rendering of them
+  * automatic and custom sorting

 ![Changelog activity](https://github.com/MFlisar/changelog/blob/master/images/activity.png)
 ![Changelog dialog](https://github.com/MFlisar/changelog/blob/master/images/dialog.png)